 For example, if a husband dies and his estate was under £325,000, his wife can take his allowance and add it to her own tax-free allowance.
 However, if the husband’s estate is £300,000 and he left it all to his brother, the wife would only be entitled to the remaining £25,000.

-Gifts to your partner who isn’t married to you however, may incur Inheritance Tax.
+Gifts to your partner who isn’t married to you however, might incur Inheritance Tax.

 How much can I give to my children and family tax-free?

 What and how much you wish to give your children or other members of your family is completely up to you.

 Simply put, so long as you live more than 7 years from when you make this gift, your children or family won’t have to pay Inheritance Tax on your gift when you die.

-But if you unfortunately don’t live more than 7 years after you’ve made the gift, they may have to pay Inheritance Tax.
+But if you unfortunately don’t live more than 7 years after you’ve made the gift, they might have to pay Inheritance Tax.
 In this situation, your gift becomes known as a ‘potentially exempt transfer’.

 This means if you’re thinking about giving away money or assets to your family and friends to reduce Inheritance Tax, it’s very important you make a record of: